What Is EPLI Insurance & Do You Need It?

 Depending on your insurance provider, you may be able to include EPLI insurance as an endorsement of your existing business owner’s policy (BOP).
 Bundling your policies in this way can save you money and your small business from costly insurance claims.
 Read more about general liability insurance policies and why we think every business should have one.

 The price of your policy will come down to the following factors:

 - How many people you employ

 - Any prior lawsuits brought against your company

 - What kind of standards and procedures you have in place at your company

-The process for finding a great policy boils down to research.
+The process of finding a great policy boils down to research.
 Knowing the averages for your industry and comparing competing rates will help you make the best decision for your business.
 Start with an idea of the risks your business might face and then come equipped to your first meeting with an insurance company with the knowledge of what type of coverage you need.
-Because EPLI policies are technical and deal with many legal matters, don’t settle for the cheapest policy without doing research.
-Check insurers ratings and see if they provide extra help (legal advice, HR compliance advice).
+Because EPLI insurance policies are technical and deal with many legal matters, don’t settle for the cheapest policy without doing research.
+Check insurers’ ratings and see if they provide extra help like legal or HR compliance advice.

-When you meet with an insurance expert, discuss whether it is cost effective to bundle your business insurance policies with a business owner’s plan.
+When you meet with an insurance expert, discuss whether it is cost-effective to bundle your EPLI insurance policy with a BOP through insurance providers like Nationwide.
 If not, go shopping for the best policy!
-Many sites like Coverwallet, Coverhound, and Insureon will comparison shop for you and walk you through the steps required to make an insurance purchase.
+Sites like Coverwallet, Coverhound, and Insureon will comparison shop for you and walk you through the steps required to make an insurance purchase.